Balanced Hermitian structures on almost abelian Lie algebras: Hermitian almost abelian Lie algebras

 yielding \eqref{Lee_avA}. \end{proof}

-\begin{remark} Recall that a complex structure $J$ on a Lie algebra $\mathfrak{g}$ is called \emph{abelian} if it is a Lie algebra automorphism, namely if $[JX,JY]=[X,Y]$ for all $X,Y \in \mathfrak{g}$.
+\begin{remark} Recall that a complex structure $J$ on a Lie algebra $\mathfrak{g}$ is called \emph{abelian} if it satisfies $[JX,JY]=[X,Y]$ for all $X,Y \in \mathfrak{g}$.
 Abelian complex structures occur very rarely on almost abelian Lie algebras.
 Let $J$ be an abelian complex structure on a $2n$-dimensional almost abelian Lie algebra $\mathfrak{g}$ and let $g$ be any $J$-Hermitian metric on $\mathfrak{g}$, so that we can consider an adapted unitary basis $\{e_1,\ldots,e_{2n}\}$ with associated algebraic data $(a,v,A)$.
 Then, using that $J$ is abelian and that $\mathfrak{n}$ is an abelian ideal, we have

 so that $A$ in \eqref{B} vanishes.
 Then, it is easy to see that $\mathfrak{g}$ is either isomorphic to $\R^{2n}$ (if $a=0$, $v=0$), the nilpotent $\mathfrak{h}_3 \oplus \R^{2n-3}$ (if $a=0$, $v \neq 0$) or the non-unimodular $\mathfrak{aff}_2 \oplus \R^{2n-2}$ (if $a \neq 0$), where $\mathfrak{h}_3\cong(0,0,f^{12})$ denotes the $3$-dimensional real Heisenberg algebra and $\mathfrak{aff}_2\cong(0,f^{12})$ denotes the $2$-dimensional real affine Lie algebra. \end{remark}